-While planning an Italy itinerary can be a pinnacle for any travel enthusiast, it can be overwhelming deciding where exactly to visit in Italy – especially if you’re debating between Northern Italy vs Southern Italy.
+While planning a trip to Italy can be a pinnacle for any travel enthusiast, it can be overwhelming deciding where exactly to visit – especially if you’re debating between Northern Italy vs Southern Italy.

-Although in the same country, Northern Italy and Southern Italy are two regions massively different from each other.
-From fashion and financial forward Northern Italy to the traditional and slow lifestyle of Southern Italy, this article will dive into the main differences and similarities between the North and the South.
+Although in the same country, Southern Italy and Northern Italy are two regions massively different from each other.
+From the fashion and financial forward North to the traditional and slow lifestyle of the southern region of Italy, there are lots of pros and cons to visiting both depending on what you’re after.

 In general, visit Northern Italy if you’re interested in art history, fashion, mountain vistas and fast-paced cities.
 On the other hand, Southern Italy is great for those looking for a slower pace of life, gorgeous coastal areas and plenty of ancient ruins.